oooooooorion/CNI-watermark-generator/README.md

 Your input images must respect the following format :
  - input images MUST be in a .png format
  - height of the image MUST be 1000px
- - recto image must be named exactly `CNI-recto-original.png` and verso image `CNI-verso-original.png`
+ - front image must be named exactly `CNI-recto-original.png` and back image `CNI-verso-original.png`

 Place your files in the `original` folder
 #### Make your script executable (on *NIX systems)